-For more information on SNS CLI scripts, please refer to the section Running SNS CLI commands on a pool of firewalls.
+For more information on SNS CLI scripts, please refer to the section Running SNS CLI commands on an environment of firewalls.

-8.13.3 Deploying the IPS Inspection profiles
+9.13.3 Deploying the IPS Inspection profiles

 The script below makes it possible to deploy the IPS Inspection profiles previously saved on the other firewalls.